shijing1334/Early_Glaucoma_Grading/README.md

 -1.
-Download `opencode_nodata。zip`, then extract the code after decompression.
+Download `opencode_nodata.zip`, then extract the code after decompression.

 0. Go to https://github.com/facebookresearch/jepa and download VIT-L from Pretrained models.
 Place it in the checkpoints folder.

 1. Run `0generate_CSV.py` #Generates CSV files conforming to the code requirements for the data.